About Me

 I'm a Ph.D. candidate in the Astronomy Department at University of Maryland - College Park.
 Broadly, my research seeks to answer questions about why our Universe resembles the background video above, with a particular interest in dark matter and dark energy!

 I currently work with Prof. Benedikt Diemer researching a better framework to study dark matter in universe-scale simulations.
-I'm also interested in work drawing maps of the universe and galaxy formation and evolution.
-In the past, I have worked with Professors Peter Timbie and Elena D'Onghia at the University of Wisconsin - Madison on those topics.
+I also help build maps of the universe and investigate the many mechanisms that generate the diverse population of galaxies that we see in the sky today.

 I include some personal interests and service work outside of research on my About Me page.
 The Research section below includes approachable summaries of the research I do, intended for audiences unfamiliar with astronomy.
 Publications contains a list of my papers, ordered from latest to earliest, and contains various links to find them and supplementary materials for those papers.
 Note that a few sections of various pages are still under construction!